magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-39993-inventory-changes-done-through-api-are-not-reflected-on-the-frontend.md

 1. Make sure the queue is set to execute with cron and cron is installed and running.
 1. Create a configurable product (COC001), with two colors (Black and Red), and two sizes (M and L).
 1. Make one option out of stock (COC001-Red-M).
-1. Load the configurable product page on the store front and try clicking on each color.
+1. Load the configurable product page on the storefront and try clicking on each color.
 When you click **Red**, the size **M** should be crossed out because it is out of stock.
 1. Make COC001-Red-M in stock using the following API endpoint and the payload:
     ```json
     POST http://{domain}/rest/V1/inventory/source-items